 There are also three bars on board serving Tassie wines, beers and ciders.
 You can select from the intimate and modern Bar 7, the summery The Terrace Lounge Bar, and the deck chair-strewn Top Deck Lounge.
 Toasted Turkish rolls or sandwiches and pizzas are available at The Terrace Lounge Bar and Top Deck Lounge.

-What entertainment options are on Spirit of Tasmania?
+What entertainment options are onboard Spirit of Tasmania?

-There’s plenty to do on Spirit of Tasmania ships.
-Catch newly released and popular films at multiple on-board cinemas for low prices, bop along to live music sessions performed by Tasmanian artists or stow away in the Reading Room for some quiet time with your book, magazine or laptop.
+There’s plenty to do onboard Spirit of Tasmania.
+Catch newly released and popular films at one of two on-board cinemas for low prices, bop along to live music sessions performed by Tasmanian artists or stow away in the Reading Room for some quiet time with your book, magazine or laptop.
 In the Tourism Hub, passengers can browse tours, activities and attractions on offer around Tasmania and pick up any necessary National Park Passes or fishing licences.

-Kids can have a blast in the arcade-style Game Zone or beach-themed Kids Play Area, with extra family entertainment like face painting, roaming circus performers and art carts available during school holidays from December to April.
+Children will enjoy the Game Zone or Kids Play Area, with extra family entertainment like face painting, roaming circus performers and art carts available during school holidays from December to April.

 Is there Wi-Fi on Spirit of Tasmania?